iIias/mlops-sustainability-oss/README.md

 ### Where this project deviates

-### DVC Set-up

-tbd

 ### Addendum: Cloud Object Storage Set-up

-[DVC](https://dvc.org) is a git-like way to manage large data across systems, and it can connect easily with IBM COS to store and distribute versioned data.
-This article assumes some familiarity with how to create resources through the cloud.ibm.com dashboard.

 When creating Cloud Object Storage **credentials**, you will need to enable HMAC.